mbastola/machine-learning-in-python/Reinforcement-Learning/min-max/README.md

 In this project I explore the foundational principles of game-playing AI by implementing the **Min-Max algorithm** for the game of chess.
 This log will document the process of building an AI that can evaluate board positions and select moves based on a recursive search of future possibilities.

 The history of artificial intelligence is deeply intertwined with chess.
-For decades, the game was considered a "drosophila" for AI research—a complex, well-defined domain perfect for testing new ideas.
+For decades, the game was considered a "drosophila" for AI research, a complex, well-defined domain perfect for testing new ideas.
 The ultimate goal was to create a machine that could defeat a reigning human world champion.

 This quest culminated in the historic 1997 match between World Champion **Garry Kasparov** and IBM's supercomputer, **Deep Blue**.
 When Deep Blue won the match, it was a landmark moment.
-While the machine's victory was the result of a massive engineering effort—including custom hardware capable of evaluating 200 million positions per second, extensive opening books, and endgame tablebases—at its core was a highly optimized version of the algorithm we will investigate today: **Min-Max with Alpha-Beta Pruning**.
+While the machine's victory was the result of a massive engineering effort—including custom hardware capable of evaluating 200 million positions per second, extensive opening books, and endgame tablebases, at its core was a highly optimized version of the algorithm we will investigate today: **Min-Max with Alpha-Beta Pruning**.

-My goal is not to build another Deep Blue, but to understand the fundamental logic that powered it.
+Our goal is not to build another Deep Blue, but to understand the fundamental logic that powered it.
 We will build a simplified engine to appreciate the interplay between search depth, evaluation functions, and computational complexity.

 ```python